 What might be some of the things you need to talk about and start doing differently so that each of you can interact and work together in a productive way?

-So does this mean I shouldn’t feel this way?
+So when working relationships go wrong, does this mean I shouldn’t feel this way?

 So does this mean that it’s all my own fault?
 That this person’s ‘difficult’ behaviour or unhelpful actions are all ‘ok’ and that I’m the person who has to change?